Catherine Heymans

-Catherine Heymans FRSE (born 1978/1979) is a British astrophysicist, the Astronomer Royal for Scotland, and a professor at the University of Edinburgh based at the Royal Observatory, Edinburgh.
+Catherine Elizabeth Heymans FRSE (born 1978) is a British astrophysicist, the Astronomer Royal for Scotland, and a professor at the University of Edinburgh based at the Royal Observatory, Edinburgh.

 Early life

-Heymans was born and grew up in Hitchin, Hertfordshire, and educated at Hitchin Girls' School.
+Heymans grew up in Hitchin, Hertfordshire and was educated at Hitchin Girls' School.

 She received a first class Master of Physics (MPhys) degree from the University of Edinburgh in 2000.
 In 2003, she received her doctorate from the University of Oxford for research, supervised by Lance Miller, and in collaboration with Alan Heavens, on gravitational lensing.